Benefits of IdP Integration With the Curity Identity Server

 Combining an IdP with the Curity Identity Server can also be used in the reverse scenario as well.
 You may want to do this to:

-Use an existing Curity deployment to quickly provide staff with access to various SaaS applications
+Use an existing Curity deployment to quickly provide staff with access to various SaaS applications.

 Allow users to log in with additional kinds of credentials supported by Curity, such as BankID or social accounts.

-Run actions and execute workflows as a part of the login process
+Run actions and execute workflows as a part of the login process.

-Take further control over the look and feel of the login screens
+Take further control over the look and feel of the login screens.

-Use the
+Use the Hypermedia Authentication API.

 This second demo video describes the setup in which Curity is used as an IdP.

-Integrating Curity's product with an IdP offers many benefits.
 Doing so is easy, even if there's no out-of-the-box integration with your IdP.
 The authenticator code demoed in this article was partially generated, and the OpenID Connect standard defined the implementation details.
 All in all, it took 16 hours to build this exemplary authenticator shown in the videos above.
+This kind of integration is a poster child for the extensibility options available in the Curity Identity Server.
+This kind of integration is a poster child for the extensibility options available in the Curity Identity Server.